Shamanbenny/ip/docs/README.md

 **Expected Outcome:**
 ```
-	[ nightcoder.task.Task Marked as Complete! ]
+[ Task Marked as Complete! ]
-	Great job! nightcoder.task.Task "Finish the project report" is now marked as done.
+Great job!
+Task "Finish the project report" is now marked as done.
 On to the next one!
 ```

 ---